DeclarativeHub/ReactiveKit/README.md

 ReactiveKit provides NSObject extensions that makes it easy to convert delegate pattern into streams.

-First make an extension on your type, UITableView in the following example, that provides a reactive delegate proxy:
+First make an extension on your type, UITableView in this example, that provides a reactive delegate proxy:

 ```swift
 extension UITableView {